Deepak-dv/comic-strip-generator/README.md

 2. Training (optional, GPU recommended):

-   - Open `experiments.ipynb`.
+   - Open `CREATIVE_COMIC_STRIP_GENERATOR.ipynb`.
    - Run cells to load the dataset, build the model, and train for 1–20 epochs, saving `model_best_multimodal.pth`.

 3. Evaluation / visuals:

    - Ensure `model_best_multimodal.pth` and `model_final_multimodal.pth` are in the paths given in `config.yaml`.
-   - In `experiments.ipynb`, run only the data/model cells, checkpoint loading, evaluation, and qualitative visualization cells.
+   - In `CREATIVE_COMIC_STRIP_GENERATOR.ipynb`, run only the data/model cells, checkpoint loading, evaluation, and qualitative visualization cells.

 ### Using the Modular Code